awsdocs/aws-parallelcluster-user-guide/doc_source/HeadNode-v3.md

 Specifies the head node root volume size in gibibytes \(GiB\)\.
 The default size comes from the AMI\.
 Using a different size requires that the AMI supports `growroot`\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)
 `Encrypted` \(**Optional**, `Boolean`\)
 Specifies if the root volume is encrypted\.
-The default value is `false`\.
+The default value is `true`\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)
 `VolumeType` \(**Optional**, `String`\)
 Specifies the [Amazon EBS volume type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)\.
 Supported values are `gp2`, `gp3`, `io1`, `io2`, `sc1`, `st1`, and `standard`\.
 The default value is `gp2`\.